junwatu/grid-sound-ambient/blogs/README.md

     generation_timestamp: string;
 }
 ```
-And if you have access to the GridDB cloud dashboard, you will see these column created based on the interface fields and it's type.
+And if you have access to the GridDB cloud dashboard, you will see these columns created based on the interface fields and their type.

 ![griddb column](images/griddb-columns.png)